 - The area just inland from Venice running up to Padova is called the Riviera del Brenta – ideal for escaping the summer crowds in Venice – you can read more at The Brenta Canal from Venice to Padova – The Brenta is lined by magnificent Palladian villas, each one more flamboyant than its neighbour.

 - I run regular tours to Venice and the Veneto – send me an e-mail for dates and further information.
 Usually April/May and September/October – most years.
 I am currently living on Lido di Venezia – next door to the film festival site.

-- In September, 2020 I’m running a Writer’s Retreat with my friend the author, Sophfronia Scott.
+- In September, 2021 I’m running a Writer’s Retreat with my friend the author, Sophfronia Scott.
 The event is a week of writing workshops and fascinating visits to Venice and Padova.
 The idea is to create a country house party on the Brenta Canal, 20 minutes from Venice – full details here: https://wp.me/p97CFs-ee